-Continuity and Progression are achieved when all learning takes account of previous experience, achievement and attainment; when children are provided with challenging but attainable tasks; when children have the opportunity to follow a programme of study at an appropriate level using materials, resources and methodology appropriate to levels of maturity.
+Continuity and Progression are achieved when all learning takes account of previous experience, achievement and attainment; when children are provided with challenging but attainable tasks; when children have the opportunity to follow a programme of study.

 TRANSITION SUPPORT

 We ensure all our children are prepared for their transition into the next academic year and the next stage.
 All our children have the opportunity to visit to their new rooms in the month of June.